Erskine Childers (author): Gun running to Ireland

+Naval service

-His first task was, in reversal of the plot of The Riddle of the Sands, to draw up a plan for the invasion of Germany by way of the Frisian Islands.
+Childers's first task was, in reversal of the plot of The Riddle of the Sands, to draw up a plan for the invasion of Germany by way of the Frisian Islands.
 He was then allocated to HMS Engadine, a seaplane tender of the Harwich Force, as an instructor in coastal navigation to newly trained pilots.
-His duties included flying as a navigator and observer, including a sortie navigating over a familiar coastline in the Cuxhaven Raid, an inconclusive bombing attack on the Cuxhaven airship base on Christmas Day 1914, for which he was mentioned in despatches.
+His duties included flying as a navigator and observer.
+A sortie navigating over a familiar coastline in the Cuxhaven Raid (an inconclusive bombing attack on the Cuxhaven airship base on Christmas Day 1914) earned him a mention in despatches.
 In 1915, he was transferred in a similar role to HMS Ben-my-Chree, in which he served in the Gallipoli Campaign and the eastern Mediterranean, earning himself a Distinguished Service Cross.

-He was sent back to London in April 1916 to receive his decoration from the king and to serve in the Admiralty.
-His work here included allocating seaplanes to their intended ships.
+He was sent back to London in April 1916 to serve in the Admiralty where, because he understood the requirements of airmen, his work included the mundane task of allocating seaplanes to their intended ships.
 It took Childers until autumn of that year to extricate himself and train for service with a new coastal motor-boat squadron operating in the English Channel.

 Irish Convention

-In July 1917, the year following the Easter Rising, Sir Horace Plunkett asked for Childers (then a lieutenant-commander in the RNAS serving at a seaplane station st Dunkirk), to be relieved of his operational duties and assigned as secretary to prime minister David Lloyd George's Home Rule Convention.
-This was an initiative to convene all shades of Irish political opinion to agree a method of government acceptable to all.
-Plunkett did not have his way, however, as Childers's writings had identified him as a partisan for Home Rule and instead he was appointed as an assistant secretary, with the role of advising the nationalist factions on procedure and presenting their case in formal terms.
-Talks lasted nine months and at the end Plunkett was obliged to report to the prime minister that no agreement could be reached.
+In July 1917, the year following the Easter Rising, Horace Plunkett asked for Childers (then a lieutenant-commander in the RNAS serving at a seaplane station at Dunkirk), to be relieved of his operational duties and assigned as secretary to prime minister David Lloyd George's Home Rule Convention.
+This was an initiative, suggested by Jan Smuts who had used the tactic successfully at the culmination of the Boer War, to convene within Ireland all shades of Irish political opinion to agree a method of government.
+Plunkett did not have his way, however, as Childers's writings had identified him as a partisan for Home Rule; instead he was appointed as an assistant secretary, with the role of advising the nationalist factions on procedure and presenting their case in formal terms.
+Talks lasted nine months and at the end Plunkett was obliged to pass on his conclusions that no agreement could be reached: the issues of devolved fiscal powers for the new government, and guarantees to Unionists of the right to nominate a percentage of members of parliament, forcing deadlock.
+Lloyd George, who was facing the consequences of a German breakout from the trenches in France ("the gravest military crisis of the war"), took no action.

 Royal Air Force

 On his return to London in April 1918, Childers found himself transferred into the newly created Royal Air Force, with the rank of major.
-He was attached to the new Independent Bomber Command as a group intelligence officer with the responsibility for preparing the navigational briefings for attacks on Berlin.
+He was attached to the new Independent Bomber Command as a group intelligence officer, having the responsibility of preparing the navigational briefings for attacks on Berlin.
 The raids were forestalled by the Armistice and Childers's last assignment was to provide an intelligence assessment of the effects of bombing raids in Belgium.
-Childers departed Royal Air Force service on 10 March 1919.
+He departed Royal Air Force service on 10 March 1919.